rudras-hub/NotesOnProgramming/Data Structures/Graph.md

 - Like trees, graphs are collection of nodes connected through edges.
 - Differences:
     - A tree with N node will always have N-1 edges.
+        - Every node has only 1 edge connecting it to its parent.
+Except the root node.
     - In a tree, there is exactly one path from the root to a node.
 - Graph is an ordered pair of set of vertices and set of edges. `G = (V, E)`
 - Graphs can represent objects with pair-wise relationship.